chateaudelucy/easy-photo-album/readme.txt

 = Q: How can I display all the photo albums? =

-A: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home url).
+A: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home URL).

 == Screenshots ==

-1. Example of a photo album on Twenty Twelve
+1. Example of a photo album on Twenty Thirteen
 2. Reorder the photo's with drag and drop.
 3. The settings for the photo albums.
 4. Example of lightbox display.